perladvent/perldotcom/content/article/the-perl-ambassador-curtis-poe.md

 \
 \

-#### How does your company "All around the world" help people with Perl background?
+#### How does your company "All around the world" help people with Perl?

 The consulting world is a mess.
 Anyone can call themselves a consultant and presto, they're a consultant.
 This means that for the vast majority of consulting firms out there, quality is very hit-or-miss.
 So most companies hiring consultants are taking a huge gamble.
 But banks, insurance companies, and other "enterprise" companies prefer to stick with high-end consulting firms.
 From what I've seen, their code is more likely to do what you want it to do, but that's only if you can afford them.